realA10001986/Dash-Gauges/DIY/README.md

   - R5/R6: Leave unpopulated
   - Bridge LEG5 by wire (or resistor, depending on gauge type)

-You can mix DAC-controlled any binary gauges; the firmware provides a type selection for each single gauge.
+You can mix analog and digital gauges; the firmware provides a type selection for each single gauge.

 ### Control board (old version)